DeloitteAU/eslint-config-deloitte/readme.md

     E. Quotes

-    Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
-What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
-Pick one style and stick with it.**
+    There is no difference in how JavaScript parses single and double quotes, but we prefer single quotes because this allows us to use double quotes for HTML attributes.

+        var dog = '<div class="dog"></div>';

     F. End of Lines and Empty Lines